albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 In both cases, not only does an entity contain attributes about itself (e.g. a `Book` table contains its title and ISBN code) but it also contains data about how it's connected to other entities.

-This *entity-centric* (or *table-centric*) model has been widely successful thanks to its efficiency in storing and retrieving huge amounts of entities.
-If our data has a lot of loosely-connected entities, this is a great model to adopt.
-However, when our data has a lot of relationships, the fact that these relationships are represented as entity data might result in more complex queries and, overall, in a less flexible model.
+This *entity-centric* (or *table-centric*) model, which is adopted by RDBMSs, has been traditionally successful thanks to its efficiency in storing and retrieving huge amounts of entities.
+If our data has a lot of loosely-connected entities, a table-centric model works well.
+However, when our data has a lot of relationships, representing them as data might result in more complex queries and, overall, in a less flexible data model.

 Graph models adopt a different approach: **in a graph, relationships are modelled explicitly and are treated as first-class citizens of the data model**, just like entities.